Women's History Month

 Eligible nominees will be asked to submit additional supporting materials.
 For more information, contact the Women’s Center at (904) 620-2528.

-Dr. Cheryl Frolich, a University of North Florida professor of finance, received the 2016 Susan B. Anthony award
+Dr. Christos Lampropoulos, a University of North Florida associate professor of chemistry, received the 2017 Susan B. Anthony award

-which was presented by Shannon Italia, founding director of the Career Management Center, who was the 2015 recipient.
+which was presented by Dr. Cheryl Frohlich, a professor of finance, who was the 2016 recipient.

 Every spring, the University of North Florida Women's Center presents the Susan B. Anthony Award to an individual within the campus community who actively promotes women's growth at UNF, provides a positive role model for women on campus, works to improve the position of women at UNF through advocacy and education, and exhibits qualities of leadership on campus.
 Students, faculty and staff of UNF are eligible for the award.